-Prerequisite(s): Completion of at least 60 sem. hrs. of study by end of preceding semester and at least 12 sem. hrs. of Mathematics.
+Prerequisite(s): One of RELS 110, 111, 112, or 160; completion of at least 60 sem. hrs. of study by end of preceding semester and at least 12 sem. hrs. of Mathematics.

 Nursing

 NURS 113 Clinical Skills I (2 sem. hrs.)

 This course focuses on knowledge and laboratory practice of clinical skills related to the basic nursing care of individuals.
 Includes introduction to nursing process and basic nursing concepts.

 Co-requisites(s): NURS 114.